 What is symptom monitoring?

-Non-clinical faculty and staff returning to campus must monitor their symptoms daily and must be free of any symptoms related to COVID-19 or have had evaluation and clearance by Employee Occupational Health to be eligible to work.
+Non-clinical faculty and staff must monitor their symptoms daily and must be free of any symptoms related to COVID-19 or have had evaluation and clearance by Employee Occupational Health to be eligible to work.
 Employees must answer no to all the questions below:

 Have you traveled internationally in the last 14 days?